openedx/frontend-plugin-framework/README.rst

       <Route path="/page1">
         <SomeHostContent />
         <PluginSlot
-          id="sidebar" // as noted in the section above, this `id` is used to pass in Child plugin configuration pluginProps={{
+          id="sidebar" // this `id` is referenced in the JS-based config pluginProps={{ // these props are passed along to each plugin
             className: 'flex-grow-1',
             title: 'example plugins',
           }}